hexagontk/hexagon/readme.md

 ## License

 The project is licensed under the [MIT License](license.md).
-This license lets you use the source for free or commercial purposes as long as you provide attribution and don’t hold anyone liable.
+This license lets you use the source for free or commercial purposes as long as you provide attribution and don’t hold any project member liable.